wsphillips/Conductor.jl/docs/src/core/compartments.md

 plot(solution; vars=[Vₘ])
 ```

-## MultiCompartmentSystem
+## Multiple Compartments

-Neurons with multiple compartments are explicitly constructed through the use of `Junction`,
+Neurons with multiple compartments are explicitly constructed by defining a list of
-which denotes an connection (edge) between two compartments (nodes).
-By default, a
+junctions, which are provided to `MultiCompartmentSystem`.
+A `Junction` denotes a connection (edge) between two compartments (nodes).
+By
-`Junction` is assumed to be symmetrical--the axial conductance from
+default, a `Junction` is assumed to be symmetrical--the axial conductance from compartment A
-compartment A to B is the same as from compartment B to A. If conductance between
+to B is the same value as from compartment B to A. However, if the conductance between
-compartments is asymmetric, two `Junction` objects must be defined--one for conductance in
+compartments is asymmetric, two `Junction` objects must be defined--one `Junction` for the
-each direction.
+conductance in each direction.

+For example usage, see the [`pinskyrinzel.jl`](https://github.com/wsphillips/Conductor.jl/blob/main/demo/pinskyrinzel.jl) demo.

 ```@docs
 CompartmentSystem